ibm-cloud-docs/watsonxdata/lite_plan.md

 {: step}

 Use the **Ingest data into watsonx.data** option for data ingestion.
 Before performing data ingestion, associate a storage.
 If you use a trial account, a new IBM Cloud Object Storage instance is automatically provisioned with default name (watsonx-data-cos), and a new bucket is attached with default name (watsonx-data-instanceId).
 If you use a paid account, you must provision a new IBM Cloud Object Storage instance from [Create COS instance](https://cloud.ibm.com/objectstorage/create){: external} page.

+The storage associated is used as a data bucket by Milvus and as an engine home bucket by Spark.
+{: note}

 6. If you select **Ingest data into watsonx.data**, the **Data manager** page opens.